 Here are tips for changing the times of day that you eat, the amount you eat at once, and other factors to consider:

 - Rather than eating one or two big meals that can lead to indigestion or fullness, split meals into five to six smaller meals a day.
 Also add snacks whenever you feel hungry.

 - Eat your biggest meal when you are feeling most hungry, whether that’s breakfast, midday or dinner.

-- Try to eat at regular times each day, since this pattern helps train your body and regulate your appetite.
+- As part of intuitive eating, try to eat at regular times each day, since this pattern helps train your body and regulate your appetite.

 - Eat whole foods that are energy-dense if you find it hard to eat big enough meals — meaning foods that should provide a decent amount of calories, healthy fats and protein.
 Good choices are: olive or coconut oil, grass-fed butter, eggs, grass-fed beef, full fat dairy, nuts and nut butters, avocado, and protein smoothies.
 You can increase your calorie intake without feeling overly full by adding oil, butter, cheese, coconut milk, or nut butters to recipes.

 - Make food taste more appealing by adding sea salt, spices and condiments you like.